calm109/LongReadQuant/README.md

 # miniTEQuant — Long-Read RNA Isoform and TE Quantification

-miniTEQuant is a long-read RNA-seq isoform quantification tool that supports bulk, single-cell (SC), and spatial transcriptomics (ST) analyses.
-It uses a community-based EM algorithm (expectation-maximization) to estimate isoform abundances from long-read alignments, with optional short-read integration.
-It also provides transposable element (TE) quantification at the bulk, per-cell, and per-spot level.
+miniTEQuant is a long-read RNA-seq isoform quantification tool that supports single-cell (SC) and spatial transcriptomics (ST) analyses.
+It uses a community-based EM algorithm (expectation-maximization) to estimate isoform abundances from long-read alignments.
+It also provides transposable element (TE) quantification at the per-cell and per-spot level.

 ## Table of Contents